Python3pkg/Products.SilvaForum/README.txt

 Visit the SMI (Silva Management Interface) to create a 'Silva Forum'
 object: this will serve as the root of the forum.
-The public views of the Forum allow (registered) clients to add topics (subjects) to the forum, and comments (messages) to the topics.
+The public views of the Forum allow site visitors to add topics (subjects) to the forum, and comments (messages) to the topics.
 The topics and comments are accessible from the SMI for editing and moderation purposes.